Info and Instructions for the PlayoffComputer app

 once this is employed.

-- Based on best-known info, popular FF hosting sites and head-to-head tiebreaker recommendations for leagues
+- Based on best-known info, the tiebreaker info for FF and other hosting sites is as follows:

 played the same number of games against each other.